Environmental Goals

 Reducing Our Emissions

-Disney has had a long-term goal to achieve net zero greenhouse gas (GHG) emissions from our direct operations (Scope 1 and 2) since 2009, and we remain committed to this ambition.
-In alignment with the Intergovernmental Panel on Climate Change and the Paris Climate Agreement, we have now also set quantitative and timebound absolute reduction goals for emissions from our direct operations (Scope 1 and 2), and absolute reduction and supplier and licensee engagement goals for emissions from our value chain (Scope 3).
+Disney has had a long-term goal to achieve net zero greenhouse gas (GHG) emissions from our direct operations (Scope 1 and 2) since 2009, and we remain committed to this goal.
+In alignment with the Intergovernmental Panel on Climate Change and the Paris Climate Agreement, we have set quantitative and timebound absolute reduction goals for emissions from our direct operations (Scope 1 & 2), and absolute reduction and supplier and licensee engagement goals for emissions from our value chain (Scope 3).
 In 2023, these goals were validated by the Science Based Targets Initiative (SBTi).

-Emissions from our direct operations come primarily from energy use in our parks and resorts, major corporate campuses, and from fuel used by our cruise ships.
-Emissions in our value chain come from a wide range of sources, including manufacturing of consumer products, production of media content, and food and beverage operations.
+Emissions from our direct operations come primarily from energy use in our parks, resorts, and major corporate campuses, as well as fuel consumption across our cruise operations.
+A substantial portion of our emissions also occur across our extended value chain and are associated with the production of consumer products, media production and distribution, and our suppliers and licensees.

-- Purchasing or produce 100% zero carbon electricity by 2030
+• Purchasing or produce 100% zero carbon electricity

 Protecting Water Resources